 The following questions may provide a stimulus for discussion:

-- In your setting, how well do you understand the factors which can influence the educational outcomes of learners from disadvantaged areas?
+- In your setting, how well do you understand the links between socio-economic disadvantage and educational outcomes?

 About the author(s)

 This research report was commissioned by the Joseph Rowntree Foundation and written by Edward Sosu and Sue Ellis (Strathclyde University).